House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Axios)

-Carjacking counts as a violent crime.
-It is a crime with a high degree of physical assault and altercation as well as a high monetary value attached.
+Carjacking counts as a violent crime and involves physical assault and theft.
 The recent spike in carjackings has played into a city-wide increase in violent crime overall.
-Violent crime is up 7.5% in Chicago and the massive number of these carjackings is only helping to keep that number elevated year over year.
+Violent crime is up 7.5% in Chicago, and the massive number of these carjackings is only helping to keep that number elevated year over year.

 9. Carjackings are most on the rise in the northwest and south sides of Chicago, with rates up over 40% in some neighborhoods.